yimengfan/BDFramework.Core/README.md

 **7. Version release:**
    One-click packaging of codes, resources, and forms, and automatic download of version management

-   There are many other things that I think are commonly used: such as the event system, what http library, what object pool is too lazy to list
+   </br>There are many other things that I think are commonly used: such as the event system, what http library, what object pool is too lazy to list